Introduction

 Stay Flexible

-Be prepared to adapt your strategy based on the cards you receive and the moves of your opponents.
+Be prepared to adapt your strategy based on the cards you receive and your opponents' moves.
 Flexibility is key to staying competitive in Points Rummy.

 Manage Your Points